Toshaksha/python-projects/rock_paper_scissor_game/README.md

-README FILE
-# 🪨📄✂️ Rock Paper Scissors — Python Game
+# 🪨📄✂️ Rock Paper Scissors - Python Game

 A classic **Rock Paper Scissors** game made with Python.
-Play against the computer, test your luck, and keep track of your score — all in the terminal with emoji-powered fun!
+Play against the computer, test your luck, and keep track of your score - all in the terminal with emoji-powered fun!

 ---